woodpecker-ci/woodpecker/docs/docs/92-development/09-terminology.md

 - **Code**: Refers to the files tracked by the version control system used by the forge.
 - **Repos**: Short for repositories, these are storage locations where code is stored.
 - **Forge**: The hosting platform or service where the repositories are hosted.
-- **Workspace**: A separate environment or area where a workflow is executed in isolation.
+- **Workspace**: A folder shared between all steps of a workflow containing the repository and all the generated data from previous steps.
-- **Event**: Triggers the execution of a pipeline, such as a forge event, manual interaction in the user interface, cron job, or command-line interface.
+- **Event**: Triggers the execution of a pipeline, such as a forge event like `push`, or `manual` triggered manually from the UI.
 - **Commit**: A defined state of the code, usually associated with a version control system like Git.
 - **Matrix**: A configuration option that allows the execution of workflows for each value in the matrix.
 - **Service**: A service is a step that is executed from the start of a workflow until its end.
 It can be accessed by name via the network from other steps within the same workflow.